 Even so, why couldn’t they have had Charmander and Brock have a little bit of a friendship?
 A special connection?
 Something?
 Brock and Charmander don’t act any more friendly to each other than Brock and any other of Ash or Misty’s Pokemon.

-It is a thing in the games that training a Pokemon with a level higher than your training abilities, indicated by your badge numbers, will mean they will disobey you.
-Though that’s something I never had happen since I don’t think I ever entered into that situation.
-However, Ash gets all of his badges, goes through some of the Indigo League tournament and even most of the Orange League before Charizard finally listens, but that’s a mini-rant for another day.
+It is a thing in the games that training a Pokemon with a level higher than your training abilities, indicated by your Badge numbers, will mean they will disobey you.
+Though that’s something I never had happen since I don’t think I ever entered into that situation (I always went for Badges underleveled or just at the proper level, and I never grinded much nor traded).
+However, Ash gets all of his Badges, goes through some of the Indigo League tournament and even some of the Orange League before Charizard finally listens, but that’s a mini-rant for another day.

 Finally, while I can believe full heartedly that people this asshole-ish exist, Damian is a really bad character.
 He’s so hammy, they’d probably serve him for Christmas dinner.
 His dialogue, the way he looks, the way he acts, especially his voice, just everything.
 Also, early Kanto seems to have a real issue with horrible accents.